-There is however, much more to creating a custom wine cellar than that.
-A true wine cellar will be climate controlled, efficient and potentially also a place to show off your wine collection by creating a beautiful display.
+There is, however, much more to create a custom wine cellar than that.
+A true wine cellar will be climate controlled, efficient, and potentially also a place to show off your wine collection by creating a beautiful display.

-- An over powered Wine Cellar Refrigeration Unit than otherwise might be necessary
+- An overpowered Wine Cellar Refrigeration Unit that otherwise might be necessary

 - Mold forming in the room over time

 - Your wine collection not aging correctly or even spoiling

 These are common problems caused by custom wine cellars being installed by general builders and inexperienced contractors.